jonathanlb/4velma/README.md

 ```sh
 python 4velma.py -i /path/to/your/pictures -d 10
 ```

-Closing the window or typing 'q' will terminate the script.
-Replay or advance photos with 'd' and 'f' keys.

 For more permanent installation, after downloading 4velma, create a virtual environment and edit your xsessionrc file to start up 4velma.